ocurrent/ocurrent-deployer/README.md

 To update a deployment that is managed by ocurrent-deployer (which could be ocurrent-deployer itself):

 1. Make a PR on that project's repository targeting its master branch as usual.
-2. Once it has passed CI/review, a project admin will `git push origin HEAD:live` to deploy it.
+2. Once it has passed CI/review, a project admin will `git push origin HEAD:live` to deploy it (replacing `live` with the configured deployment branch, as needed).
 3. If it works, the PR can be merged to master.

 ### Add a new service

 1. Deploy the service(s) manually using `docker stack deploy` first.
 2. Once that's working, make a PR against the ocurrent-deployer repository adding a rule to keep the services up-to-date.
    For the PR:
 	- Drop the `id_rsa.pub` key in the `~/.ssh/authorized_keys` file on the machine where you want the deployer to deploy the container.
 	- Add the machine where you want to have the deployments to the `context/meta` folder. eg to add `awesome.ocaml.org`